 I’m available for both project-based and ongoing contract work.
 Below is a partial list of the kinds of writing and editing I do:

-- Copy editing, substantive editing, and proofreading of all document types including fiction and non-fiction books, reports, articles, web content, etc.
+- Copy editing, substantive editing, and proofreading of all document types, including fiction and non-fiction books, reports, research papers, articles, web content, etc.

 - Video and audio scriptwriting